iotJumpway/Microsoft-Examples/Intel-AI-DevJam-IDC/IDC-Classifier-GUI/README.md

 Processed image 66
 ```

+## Things To Try

+We can try a couple of things to help enhance the applications capabilities.

+- Pre detect and remove images with large amounts of white for manual examination
+- Check negative classifications to see if they do actually include purple
+- Train more similar examples of the misidentified images
+- Increase the size of the training images from the dataset to 200px x 200px
+- Use a different model

 ## Get Involved
 This project is open sourced under the MIT license.
 All contributions are welcome, you can choose from any of the features list below or submit your own features for review via a pull request.